 The Company's key management personnel have been identified as the seven directors as well as the executive management team of the Company.
 The executive management team is comprised of the Chief Executive Officer (also a director), Executive Vice President & Chief Financial Officer (also a director), Chief Expert (also a director), Executive Vice President, Chief Expert of Operations and the Executive Vice President, Corporate Development.
-The former Executive Vice President & Chief Financial Officer (also a former director) of the Company and former Executive Vice President & Chief Operating Officer (also a former director) are included as a component of the key management personnel for compensation disclosure purposes in 2019 and 2018.
-The former Chief Executive Officer (also a former director) of the Company is included as a component of the key management personnel for compensation disclosure purposes in 2018.

-2019 2018
+2021 2020

-Salaries, Director Fees and Short-Term Benefits 4 3
+Salaries, Director Fees and Short-Term Benefits 2 2

-Other Long-Term Benefits 2
+Other Long-Term Benefits 1

-Total 4 5
+Total 3 2